CSBSJU/CSCI-239/assignments/verifying-propositions.md

 * to learn to use and write Haskell functions that handle functions
 * to gain experience with propositional logic

-You will write several Haskell functions in this lab.
-You must include Haskell type signatures for each function.
-(See the given code for examples of how the type signatures are included.)
-However, you don't have to figure out the type signature yourself; let Haskell do it for you.
-Implement and test each function without the signature, then use the :type command to get the type signature and add it to your function definition.

 ## Part 1

 Write the following English sentences as propositional logic statements.
 As you